New ‘Pre-action Protocol’ for debt claims. Are you ready?

 - More positively, parties will be forced to engage with each other as never before which could lead to matters being resolved without recourse to the court, saving money on expensive court fees.

-We at Brachers provide full advice in respect not only of debt recovery but also credit control procedures.
+Brachers provides full advice on not only debt recovery but also credit control procedures.
 We would be more than happy to hold an informal discussion as to how your terms and conditions and credit control procedures can be re-written to deal with the forthcoming introduction of the Protocol.
+Get in touch with the team.